Small Love Potion Price Reaches $0.27 (SLP)

-Small Love Potion (CURRENCY:SLP) traded 2.5% higher against the US dollar during the 24 hour period ending at 13:00 PM E.T. on August 19th.
-In the last seven days, Small Love Potion has traded up 3.7% against the US dollar.
-One Small Love Potion coin can currently be bought for about $0.27 or 0.00000718 BTC on exchanges.
-Small Love Potion has a total market cap of $147.59 million and approximately $169.87 million worth of Small Love Potion was traded on exchanges in the last day.
+Small Love Potion (CURRENCY:SLP) traded 2.5% higher against the U.S. dollar during the one day period ending at 23:00 PM E.T. on August 21st.
+During the last week, Small Love Potion has traded 3.7% higher against the U.S. dollar.
+Small Love Potion has a market cap of $147.59 million and $169.87 million worth of Small Love Potion was traded on exchanges in the last 24 hours.
+One Small Love Potion coin can currently be bought for approximately $0.27 or 0.00000718 BTC on popular exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.